powersync-ja/powersync-nodejs-backend-todolist-demo/README.md

 ## Overview

-This repo contains a demo Node.js server application which has HTTP endpoints to authorize a [PowerSync](https://www.powersync.com/) enabled application to sync data between a client device and a PostgreSQL or MongoDB database.
+This repo contains a demo Node.js server application which has HTTP endpoints to authorize a [PowerSync](https://www.powersync.com/) enabled application to sync data between a client device and a PostgreSQL, MySQL, MSSQL or MongoDB database.

 The endpoints are as follows: